Povstalec/StargateJourney/stargate-technology/stargate.md

 Initially inspired by the [SGCraft](https://www.curseforge.com/minecraft/mc-mods/sg-craft) mod.

 The gate has 38 physical symbols (+ point of origin).
 Can't dial Symbols above 38.
-The gate ring can rotate when powered by redstone or when instructed to by a computer.
-It can be dialed by rotating the ring with a redstone or any stargate interface.
+It can be dialed by rotating the ring with a redstone or any interface.
-Additionally, can also be dialed by directly engaging the symbols with a DHD or a (advanced) crystal interface.
+Additionally, can also be dialed by directly engaging the symbols with a DHD or a crystal interface.

 When generated or placed for a first time, the gate will use the symbols of the solar system and will keep them even after breaking.
 The only way to change them on an existing stargate is with a command or a variant that overrides the symbols.